 - You often get enthusiastic team members who are keen to work on the project because it provides them with career opportunities.
 Project work can be a great way to motivate your team.

 - If you are handing the project over to a functional team, it’s going to be the functional team you work in, which can make closing a project easier.

 Although this structure has plenty of advantages, also consider some downsides:

 - Work takes place in a silo, which might mean that you don’t have access to people outside your functional division.

 - People on the project team might be more loyal to their department or team manager than to their work on the project, which can create conflicts.

-- A large project can end up with a functional project manager from each function.
+- A large project can end up with a functional project manager for each function.
 It can result in work falling through the cracks if all project managers don’t work harmoniously together.

-- Functional work can be isolating in that you don’t have an opportunity to network widely in the company.
+- Functional work can be isolating in that you don’t have an opportunity to network widely with the company.
 Maintaining a strategic focus can be harder.